classifier

 learn_one |

-Learns from a single example. |
+Learn from a single instance. |

 predict_proba_many |